omarMostafaAbdElhamedddd/assignment/README.md

 Implement an offline-first strategy to allow syncing product data when the user reconnects to the internet.
 Add more advanced animations.
 Improve test coverage with unit and widget tests.

+Conclusion
+This project demonstrates my understanding of Flutter, state management using Provider and Bloc, backend integration with APIs and Firebase, and the MVVM design pattern.
+Simple animations were also added to enhance the user experience.
+Despite the time constraints, I successfully implemented the core features and ensured the app is functional with room for future improvements.